 - They learnt it from their parents: most often, being raised by manipulative parents can make a child become manipulative as well.
 If for example parents always tried to prevent a child from engaging in some inappropriate behaviour by shaming him, this child learns how to control others using shame.
 In such a case, this child knows how unpleasant feeling shame is because he felt it at one point in his life.
 He also knows that someone would go lengths to avoid it.
 Hence this child as an adult would most likely prefer controlling others by shaming them if he didn’t develop other values that prevent him from doing so.

 - They are antisocial: psychopaths and other antisocial people usually engage in extreme forms of manipulation because they experience neither empathy nor guilt when making others suffer.
 Antisocial people usually try to get what they want regardless of how it will affect others.
 For example a normal person who is broke would try to get money by looking for a job no matter how tiring it may be.
 But an antisocial person may choose a short-cut like being a con-artist.
 Psychopaths not only experience not remorse when making others suffer but they also enjoy it.

 - They are narcissists: Narcissists are also highly manipulative.
 Although narcissists are less likely to engage in extreme manipulations like conning, still they usually try to control others through manipulations tactics such as, shaming, guilt tripping, and sometimes playing the victim.
-What makes narcissists manipulative is no different from what makes other become so.
-Lack of self-esteem, fear of losing control and lack of empathy is what makes narcissist become manipulative as well.
-(See: how to deal with a gaslighting narcissist)
+What makes narcissists manipulative is no different from what makes others become so.
+Lack of self-esteem, fear of losing control and lack of empathy is what makes narcissists become manipulative as well.
+See: how to deal with a gaslighting narcissist.